earthly/earthly/CONTRIBUTING.md

 Note that the buildkit tests in the earthly fork of buildkit may not all pass -- this is a tech-debt trade-off -- we do not enforce the buildkit tests to pass, but instead rely on the earthly integration tests to pass before merging in changes to our fork.

+### Local development of earthly and buildkit

+To build Earthly from source with local changes to buildkit, you can use the `--BUILDKIT_PROJECT` to point to a local checkout of the buildkit source.
+For example, if you were compiling on a linux host, you can run:

+    ./earthly +for-linux --BUILDKIT_PROJECT=$HOME/your/path/to/buildkit

+which will compile earthly against local changes to buildkit, without the need to commit them.

 ## Running buildkit under debug mode

 Buildkit's scheduler has a debug mode, which can be enabled with the following `~/.earthly/config.yml`[^dir] config: